 Applicants to the Associate program or the Certificate of Ministry Program in Ministry Preparation must have graduated from high school or received a GED (Graduate Equivalence Diploma).

-Applicants to the Master program must have graduated from an accredited college or university with a bachelor degree or equivalent.
+Applicants to a Masters program must have graduated from an accredited college or university with a bachelor degree or equivalent.
 The applicant's grade point average for all college-level work must be at least a "C" (2.0 on a 4.0 scale).

 Christian Experience and Conduct